kslng/website/src/variable/readme.md

 int x = 20;
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> You cannot defined a variable with no value, for example: `int x;` is not valid syntax.
-However, variables are treated as mutable, so to achieve the same effect just initialize the variable with dummy data.
+> You cannot defined a variable with no value, for example: `int x;` is not
+> valid syntax.
+However, variables are treated as mutable, so to achieve the
+> same effect just initialize the variable with dummy data.

 Currently the supported types in KSL are: